Natural Organic Reduction

 The remains and organic materials, mixed together with warm air, are periodically turned and the composting process eventually results in reduction to a soil material.

 When the process is complete the family of the deceased has the opportunity to receive the soil material, which is suitable for spreading in a garden, planting a special tree, or scattering in other meaningful locations such as a garden, memorial forest, or other special place.

 Where is Natural Organic Reduction Available?

-Natural Organic Reduction is currently only available in five states: Colorado, Washington, Oregon, Vermont and most recently, California.
+Natural Organic Reduction is currently only available in six states: Colorado, Washington, Oregon, Vermont, California and New York.

-Although Natural Organic Reduction (NOR) is only legally available in five states, there are a number of states moving forward to legalize the practice.
+Although Natural Organic Reduction (NOR) is only legally available in six states, there are a number of states moving forward to legalize the practice.

-More states including New York and Delaware are currently in the process of attempting to legalize NOR.
+More states including Rhode Island and Delaware are currently in the process of attempting to legalize NOR.